Business administration |

 The memo defined a brand man's work as:

 Product managers are responsible for managing a company's product line on a day-to-day basis.
-As a result, product managers are critical in both driving a company's growth, margins, and revenue.
+As a result, product managers are critical in driving a company's growth, margins, and revenue.
 They are responsible for the business case, conceptualizing, planning, product development, product marketing, and delivering products to their target market.
-Depending on the company size, industry, and history, product management has a variety of functions and roles.
+Depending on the company's size, industry, and history, product management has a variety of functions and roles.
 Frequently there is an income statement (or profit and loss) responsibility as a key metric for evaluating product manager performance.

 Product managers analyze information including customer research, competitive intelligence, industry analysis, trends, economic signals, and competitive activity, [1] as well as documenting requirements, setting product strategy, and creating the roadmap.
 Product managers align across departments within their company including product design and development, marketing, sales, customer support, and legal.